7 Common Myths About Psychosexual Evaluations, And the Truth Behind Each One

 Myth #3: A Psychosexual Evaluation Is the Same as Therapy

-Therapy is a clinical relationship focused on healing, behavioral change, and ongoing support.
-A psychosexual evaluation is a forensic assessment with a different and specific purpose: to answer defined referral questions related to risk, psychological functioning, and treatment recommendations.
+Therapy builds an ongoing clinical relationship focused on healing and behavioral change.
+A psychosexual evaluation is a time limited forensic assessment with a specific job: answering defined referral questions about risk, overall functioning, and treatment recommendations.
+The evaluator documents findings for legal and clinical decision making.
+The evaluation itself is not treatment.

 Myth #4: Standardized Questionnaires Are Designed to Trick You